Jmingxiao/My_works/README.md

-# a simple OpenGL work
+# My work
  - solor system
  - blinphong simulation
  - heightmap and camera frusum
  - a shadow mapping
  - a model processor with a reflection effect and its kernal effect
  - a pbr material without ibl
- - guess a ray tracing later
+ - a path tracing implmentation with unity computer shader